 February 2019 update on Enhanced Solar PV Deployment project.
-In February, NREL published the second of two joint NREL/WIEB report related to the interconnection barrier, “New Approaches to Distributed PV Interconnection: Implementation Considerations for Addressing Emerging Issues.”
+In February, NREL published the second of two joint NREL/WIEB reports related to the interconnection barrier, “New Approaches to Distributed PV Interconnection: Implementation Considerations for Addressing Emerging Issues.”

 January 2019 update on Enhanced Solar PV Deployment project.
 January 23-24, Richard McAllister (WIEB) presented at an EUCI conference in Phoenix, Arizona, entitled “Optimizing the Interconnection Process for Renewables & Storage” (conference overview and agenda).
 Richard presented findings from research on emerging issues and implementation considerations and also participated in a panel discussion on opportunities to improve the interconnection process.

 May 2018 update Enhanced Solar PV Deployment project.
 The first Strategy Advisory Committee (SAC) meeting for the interconnection barrier was held on May 1 at the WECC offices in Salt Lake City, Utah.
 The SAC is comprised of representatives from each western state, as well as non-state subject matter experts.
-During the meeting, WIEB and National Renewable Energy Laboratory (NREL) staff will present research findings related to the interconnection barrier.
+During the meeting, WIEB and National Renewable Energy Laboratory (NREL) staff presented research findings related to the interconnection barrier.
 Additionally, WIEB staff will work with SAC members to start planning in-person visits to each state for outreach.

 The SAC meeting was held in conjunction with a Distribution System Planning Training for Western States on May 2 and 3.
 The training was jointly hosted by Lawrence Berkeley National Laboratory (LBNL), the National Association of Regulatory Utility Commissioners (NARUC), the National Association of State Energy Officials (NASEO), and WIEB.
 The agenda and presentation slides can be found here.